This post may contain affiliate links. If you click them I could receive a small commission at no extra cost to you.

 The Spanish Steps are our next destination, a familiar place given our previous hotel was on the street at the top of the steps.

 As usual, the steps are littered with people sitting about, just taking in the night view.
 We sit at the Barcaccia Fountain at the base of the steps which depicts a sinking ship.

 “The fountain recalls the historic flood of the River Tiber in 1598 and refers to a folk legend whereby a fishing boat carried away by the flood of the river was found at this exact spot.
 In reality, the sinking boat was ably invented by Bernini to overcome a technical problem due to low water pressure.” | Italy Guides

-Still, what’s life without a little myth and story-telling thrown in?
+Still, what’s life without a little myth and story-telling?

 dinner in Rome